abel-bezabih/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I’m a Cloud Engineer, Python programmer, consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
       Hi, I’m Abel Bezabih, a results-driven Cloud Engineer with expertise in